Name as it appears on the ballot: Terence Everitt

 Campaign website: www.terenceeveritt.com

-The three most pressing issues facing North Carolina are (i) the underfunding of our public schools, (ii) the increased tax burden on our middle class families and (iii) job creation.
+The three most pressing issues facing North Carolina are (i) the underfunding of our public schools; (ii) the increased tax burden on our middle-class families; and (iii) the need to expand Medicaid.

 2. If you are challenging an incumbent, what decisions has the incumbent made that you most disagree with?
 If you are an incumbent, what in your voting record and experience do you believe entitles you to another term?

 I most disagree with Mr. Malone’s repeated refusal to adequately fund our local schools and to pay our teachers a salary that is at least at the national average.
 I also strongly disagree with his vote to side with Duke Energy and have taxpayers foot the bill to

 their coal ash that has polluted our drinking water and endangered our health.
 He has repeatedly voted to favor out-of-state corporations and special interests over our

 families.
 He simply has the wrong priorities and it’s time for a change.